-PE 105 (Total Fitness) requirement cannot be fulfilled with any other Physical Education course, nor any Varsity Sport participation.
+PE 105 (Total Fitness) requirement cannot be fulfilled with any other Physical Education activity course, nor Varsity Sport participation.

 #These courses are not required for the associate degree.

 SCM students will not be required to take these courses, but will take BI 140 and BI 141 to fulfill this core requirement.